bmustiata/ars-py/README.md

 Creating a new project
 ======================

-Two shortcuts are installed: `ars`, and `arst`
+Two shortcuts are installed: `ars`, and `arst`.
+These keys are consecutive if you’re using a Colemak keyboard layout.

-    ars project-type
+    ars generate project-type

 or if a project is already created, and we want to reaply the templates, but with a tree diff for all the conflicting files.
 This will use the program specified in the `ARS_DIFF_TOOL` or in case the variable is not defined `vimdiff`:

-    arst project-type
+    arst generate project-type

-This will copy all the resources from the `~/.projects/project-type` into the current folder.
+This copies all the resources from the `~/.projects/project-type` into the current folder.
 Files that have the `.hbs` extension will be used as templates, and copied with the extension removed.

 The project type is sent as `NAME` into the handlebars templates.